pawandev200/chat-app-1/README.md

   Implemented online user status feature using Socket.io and React Context, allowing users to see the online status of other users.

 - **Profile Updates with Media Sharing:**
-  Update user profiles and share photos securely via Cloudinary, enhancing personalization and interaction.
+  Users can securely update their profiles and share photos using Cloudinary, enhancing personalization and improving user interaction.
 - **Customizable Themes:**
   The application offers 32 dynamic themes, enabling users to personalize their chat experience.
 With themes like Light, Dark, Cupcake, and more, users can effortlessly switch between them for a customized and enjoyable interface.
 - **Global State Management:**